Find Minnesota Public Records: Free State Database Searches

 Inmate records will usually include:

-Minnesota Inmate Search of County Jails and City Jails
+Minnesota Inmate Search of County & City Jails

 The Sherburne County Sheriff's website showing that recent arrests and jail inmates can be found using a counties online tools.